 Our commitment to privacy

-Invasive Animals Limited (the administrator of this website) is committed to the protection of privacy and to complying with the Australian Privacy Principles (APPs) and any other obligations it may have under Privacy Law.
+The Centre for Invasive Species Solutions (the administrator of this website) is committed to the protection of privacy and to complying with the Australian Privacy Principles (APPs) and any other obligations it may have under Privacy Law.

-This Policy outlines Invasive Animals Limited’s practices and policies for the collection, use and management of personal information.
-It covers all personal information (including sensitive information) collected by Invasive Animals Limited, and applies where personal information is collected directly and where it is sourced from third parties.
+This Policy outlines the Centre for Invasive Species Solutions practices and policies for the collection, use and management of personal information.
+It covers all personal information (including sensitive information) collected by the Centre for Invasive Species Solutions, and applies where personal information is collected directly and where it is sourced from third parties.

-All Invasive Animals Limited (IAL) workers and suppliers are required to comply with this Policy.
+All Centre for Invasive Species Solutions workers and suppliers are required to comply with this Policy.

 This Policy is a public document and it may be accessed via our website and made available to a person who requests it.